-Windows "Chicago" will facilitate desktop data backup by shipping backup agents with the operating system.
-A backup agent is software installed on a client which allows the client to be backed up by a central backup system.
-Microsoft will include backup agents for Cheyenne ARCserve and Novell Storage Management System-based backup solutions.
+Windows 95 facilitates desktop data backup by shipping backup agents with the operating system.
+A backup agent is software installed on a client that allows the client to be backed up by a central backup system.
+Microsoft includes backup agents for Cheyenne ARCserve and Arcada Backup Exec backup solutions.